Free Garage Door Software,

 Tip Requests at Checkout

-Customers see a 15/20/25% tip prompt right at payment — same flow they're used to from Square or DoorDash.
-Garage door shops on the free plan typically see 10-15% of invoices come back tipped, especially after same-day spring calls and weekend emergencies.
-Money you were leaving on the table because nobody was asking.
+Customers see a 15/20/25% tip prompt right at payment — the same flow they're used to from Square or DoorDash.
+Garage door shops on the free plan typically see 10-15% of invoices come back tipped, especially after same-day spring calls and weekend emergencies when a homeowner is genuinely relieved.
+Money you were leaving on the table because nobody was asking, with no awkward ask and no cash changing hands in the driveway.

 Included free, forever.